 We recently discovered something very interesting about one of Duncraft’s customers and very active Facebook Fan, Mr. E. George Strasser.
 How does Mr. Strasser come to be mentioned in an article about Nyjer seed?
 Read on…it’s a remarkable story.

 What do you really know about Nyjer (formerly known as thistle) seed?
 None of the foods we feed our birds has caused more confusion than these tiny seeds.

 The Nyjer flower is small and yellow.
-Its seeds are high-oil seeds that are pressed to make cooking oil in its native countries, but 60% of the world’s production is imported into the U.S. as bird seed.
+Its seeds contain high oil and are pressed to make cooking oil in its native countries, and now 60% of the world’s production is imported into the U.S. as bird seed.
 And that’s where E. George Strasser enters the picture!

 George’s method for saving our finch seed was published in Seed Science & Technology in 1988, 16, 501-505.
 The article was entitled “Studies on the use of dry heat to decontaminate niger seed (Guizotia abyssinica) infested with dodder seed (Cuscuta sp.)” by Strasser, E.G. Way to go, George!

 George retired from the USDA in 1992 and resides with June, his wife of 44 years.
 He hails from New Jersey where he enjoys gardening, feeding the birds and sometimes sings bass for his church choir.
 Thank you, George, for the time you spent giving me the information for this story—I was delighted to write it!